rajeevchaturvedi2007/Elastic-Beanstalk-demo/README.md

 spring.jpa.hibernate.ddl-auto = update

 ## Important Notes
-A) No need to give port number in the API endpoint URL
-    Example : http://domain1.eu-west-2.elasticbeanstalk.com/api/v1/users   (working URL, No Port Number)
+1) No need to give port number in the API endpoint URL Example : http://domain1.eu-west-2.elasticbeanstalk.com/api/v1/users   (working URL, No Port Number)
-B) No need to set any environmnt Property in the AWS Elastic BeanSole --> Application-->Software
+2) No need to set any environmnt Property in the AWS Elastic BeanSole --> Application-->Software
-C) Just for info - Your JAR file Application deploy in the EC2 instance and which has a Security Group and which has Inbound Rule
+3) Just for info - Your JAR file Application deploy in the EC2 instance and which has a Security Group and which has Inbound Rule
-D) Probably the EC2 instance belongs to AWS Elastic Beanstalk start with - 'awsesb...
+4) Probably the EC2 instance belongs to AWS Elastic Beanstalk start with - 'awsesb...

 ## To re-used existig project
 ---------------------------------
 1) Go to AWS Elastic Beanstalk console - https://eu-west-2.console.aws.amazon.com/elasticbeanstalk/home?region=eu-west-2#/applications
 2) Create Application, upload JAR, create RDS using **Configuration-->RDS**, add new rule in the inbound as 'AnyWhere' the test connection by MYSQLyog, create the database, create the table, update application.prperties with database details.
 3) Test the application end points.

 # Key Git Commands:
 -------------- Git Commands -------------------------------